Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Example Applications

 \section{Example Applications}

-We applied our \texttt{GPT3.5-Turbo, Prompt Engineered} model to the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy} to demonstrate the type of analyses enabled by GKC-CI annotation at scale.
+We applied our \texttt{GPT 3.5TPE\_25ep} model to 456 privacy policies from the Princeton-Leuven Longitudinal Corpus of Privacy Policies~\cite{amos2021privacy} to demonstrate the type of analyses enabled by GKC-CI annotation at scale.
 This dataset contains over 1 million privacy policies from over 100,000 companies spanning more than two decades, making it an ideal data source.
 However, we note that the primary contribution of our project remains the LLM training and evaluation (Sections~\ref{sec:methods}--\ref{sec:performance}).
 This section is not meant to provide a comprehensive analysis of policies in the Princeton-Leuven dataset.
-Rather, we intend the examples in the following sections to inspire future work using our LLM annotation method and the annotated policies we provide.
+Rather, we intend the following examples to inspire future work using our LLM annotation method and the annotated policies we provide. \textbf{All 456 policies we annotated for the following analyses are publicly available at at the GitHub repository for this paper.}\footnote{\url{https://github.com/JakeC007/Automated_GKC-CI_Privacy_Policy_Annotations}}